Haveli Sujan Singh: Architecture

+The haveli was constructed in the Sikh architectural style with Mughal and British motifs and influences.
 The enclosed area of the haveli was 24,000 sq.ft (2,230 sq. meters) which consisted of four stories with a total of 45 rooms.
 The rooms had large windows and were lit on evenings by large lamps and chandeliers.
 The embellishments and the wooden decoration of the haveli borrowed a lot from Central Asian and European architectures.

-The main materials used in the building are brick and timber.
+The main materials used in the building's foundation are brick and timber.
 The haveli reflects traditional building styles used by the prominent Jat Sikh families of that era.
 The timber used was local which could have been easily procured since the Singh family owned a prosperous timber business.
 Iron imported from Britain (but cast locally) was used in the construction of the ornate pillars and carvings on the doorways.

 One of the most beautiful pieces of the mansion is the ornate and curved staircase from the ground floor up to the fourth floor.
 The ceilings of the first floor have ornately carved false wooden overlays.
 The pattern on the panels is clearly Central Asian and follows the same patterns as the used by many buildings of the prominent Sethi Mohallas in Peshawar.
 This adds weight to the argument that most prominent features of the buildings decoration are Central Asian.

+The haveli also boasts carvings, verandas, and diyar tree woodwork.

+The haveli had its own independent water supply that was connected to thirty lines leading toward the haveli.

 Post Partition

 After independence the haveli gradually fell into ruin.
+The family of Sujan Singh had left for Delhi.
+The Bagh Sardaraan garden disappeared due to the construction of houses.
 One part of the haveli was completely destroyed with cave ins and cracked walls while the second part suffered from damaged foundation and nearly complete destruction of the elaborate wood panels.
 The Pakistani government settled Kashmiri refugees in the haveli who destroyed the artistic woodwork before being evacuated in 1980.
 There were rumours that the building would be handed over to scientist A.Q.
 Khan for establishing a science college for women, but the plan never materialised.
 Politician Sheikh Rasheed Ahmad gained the majority of share in the haveli and on 19 October 2006 he, the then federal minister from Rawalpindi, announced that the building would be converted into a campus for The Fatima Jinnah Women University, and its custody was handed over to the university.